 Family Encyclopedia >> Work

-6 Do's and Don'ts of Managing Conflict
+6 Essential Do's and Don'ts for Mastering Conflict in Leadership

 1. They give in.

-2. They give unsolicited advice.
+2. They offer unsolicited advice.

-3. They give ultimatums.
+3. They issue ultimatums.

 Related: 5 Strategies for Overcoming Conflict